Susilkessav/PortSwigger/File_upload_vulnerabilities/Web_shell_upload_via_ Content-Type_restriction_bypass/Readme.md

 We got the Solution.

 # Conclution
-From this lab we gained the basic idea of how to Content-Type restriction bypass image upload function vunerablity.
+From this lab we gained the basic idea of how to Content type restriction bypass file upload function vunerablity.